Institute-Web-Science-and-Technologies/WeSTthesis/README.md

 - `times|palatino`	                  - used font (optional, default: Computer Modern)
 - `twoside`                           - layout for two-sided print (optional, default: one-sided)
 - `binding`                           - adds 8mm on the left/right side for binding (optional, default: no binding)
-- `codegpl`                           - lists in the that the source code is available via a GNU General Public License (optional, default: CC license)
 - `frames`                            - prints additional frames to check the document layout (optional, default: no frames)
+- `nogermanabstract`                  - At University of Koblenz-Landau, this option is only allowed for M.Sc.
+Web Science students.
+Only prints the english abstract.

-If the option `twoside` is activated, there are blank pages inserted after the cover page and its following statement(s).
+If the option `twoside` is used, blank pages are inserted after the cover page and its following statement(s).

 The following commands are used to format the cover page.
 They are used before `\begin{document}`.